 Get a Free a Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firms is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP Law Firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in lawsuits.
 We are handling individual cases nationwide and currently investigating potential settlements in all 50 states.

 Again, if you got ovarian cancer or mesothelioma after using talcum powder, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and we can help.